zenlinuxos/yadsn/README.md

 - It's a must to be able to work locally, without a connection.
 This means you have to be able to create a local network (aka, git repository).

 ## TODO
+- pull: allow the user to decide what changes to keep in case of conflict.
 - create: prompt user for what username they would like to use in this network
 	- this would be solved if we used key-based identification
 - join: handle username already taken when joining (prompt for alternative name)